Using the Walrus client

 Warning

 It must be ensured that only a single process uses the Sui wallet for write actions (storing or deleting).
 When using multiple instances of the client simultaneously, each of them must be pointed to a different wallet.
+Note, it is possible to store multiple blobs with a single walrus store command.

 Obtaining Testnet WAL